XxUnkn0wnxX/autoshift/Readme.md

               value: "--redeem bl3:steam,epic bl2:epic --schedule 6 -v"
             - name: TZ
               value: "Australia/Sydney"
-          resources:
-            requests:
-              cpu: 100m
-              memory: 500Mi
-            limits:
-              cpu: "100m"
-              memory: "500Mi"
           volumeMounts:
             - mountPath: /autoshift/data
               name: autoshift-pv
       volumes:
         - name: autoshift-pv
-          # If this is NFS backed, you may have to add the nolock mount option to the storage class
           persistentVolumeClaim:
             claimName: autoshift-pvc
 ---
 apiVersion: v1
 kind: PersistentVolumeClaim
-# If this is NFS backed, you may have to add the nolock mount option to the storage class
 metadata:
   name: autoshift-pvc
-#  namespace: autoshift
 spec:
-  storageClassName: managed-nfs-storage-retain
   accessModes:
     - ReadWriteMany
   resources: